Kitten FAQ

 If I am not looking for a kitten at the moment, can I still visit you?

 Yes, absolutely.
 We are always happy to have visitors for a good 'cat chat', and some of our cats will be delighted to have someone prepared to pay them extra attention.
-Since we have a wide variety of different breeds, our house offers a unique opportunity to 'test' various breed to see which one might be right for you.
-We would genuinely rather have people come to visit and decide that the breed that one of our neuters is would suit them better, than have someone take one of our kittens and then find that they are not compatible with that breed.
+Since we have various different breeds, our house offers a unique opportunity to 'test' various breed to see which one might be right for you.
+We would genuinely rather have people come to visit and decide that the breed of one of our neuters would suit them better, than have someone take one of our kittens and then find that they are not compatible with that breed.

 Can I visit my kitten more than once?